the-technat/the-technat/content/posts/arch.md

 system  /dev/sda2 fido2-device=auto
 ```

-Note: only remove your passphrase key slot when you have multiple Yubikeys configured and made sure they all work to unlock the computer!
+Note: it's not recommended to remove your password if you haven't generated a recovery key.
+Either one of them is required if you want to change settings on your encryption disks anytime in the future.

 ## Keyfile